Subchapter E. MISCELLANEOUS

 (1) Is inconsistent with its label or labeling.

-(3) Causes or allows dumping of pesticides in a stream, river, pond, sewer or lake, except in conformance with permits issued jointly by the Department of Environmental Protection and the Fish and Boat Commission, or other Commonwealth agencies having jurisdiction regarding water pollution.
+(2) Causes or allows dumping of pesticides in sewers or surface waters of this Commonwealth, except in conformance with permits issued by the Department of Environmental Protection, the Fish and Boat Commission or other Commonwealth agencies having jurisdiction regarding water pollution.

-(4) Violates an applicable State or Federal pollution control standard.
+(3) Violates an applicable State or Federal act or regulation.

 (g) A person may not use a pesticide in a manner which results in unwanted residues on the property of another, except in the case of easements or right-of-ways or when done under the direction of a governmental entity to protect the health and welfare of the public.